‘This is not a game’: Global virus death toll hits 2 million

 While vaccination drives in rich countries have been hamstrung by long lines, inadequate budgets and a patchwork of state and local approaches, the obstacles are far greater in poorer nations, which can have weak health systems, crumbling transportation networks, entrenched corruption and a lack of reliable electricity to keep vaccines cold enough.

-Just getting supplies of the shots might be the biggest hurdle in such places.

-The majority of the world’s COVID-19 vaccine doses have already been snapped up by wealthy countries.
+Also, the majority of the world’s COVID-19 vaccine doses have already been snapped up by wealthy countries.
 COVAX, a U.N.-backed project to supply shots to developing parts of the world, has found itself short of vaccine, money and logistical help.

 As a result, the World Health Organization’s chief scientist warned it is highly unlikely that herd immunity — which would require at least 70% of the globe to be vaccinated — will be achieved this year.
 As the disaster has demonstrated, it is not enough to snuff out the virus in a few places.